April 2026

 “Now.”

 She heard the scrape of furniture.
+The sound of something being dragged across the floor.
 The kitchen trap hatch opening.
 Her mother’s footsteps on the stairs.

-Men had once said that terror sharpened the senses.
+Men said terror sharpened the senses.
 This was a lie.
 Terror made them arbitrary.
 The wardrobe seam showed her too little and too much.
 A stripe of floorboards.
 The hanging fringe of the bedcover.
 Her own bare foot drawn too close to the crack.
-Moonlight through the slatted shutters striping the wall like prison bars.
 Every part of the room became unbearably clear except the whole.

 Her mother did not shout at all.